 \subsection{Faulty Signals \& Tx Detection}

-Researchers are actively working in development of modern blockchain systems, which are paving paths towards development of `Blockchain 3.0’~\cite{contractlayer09}. \mubcom{One such example is the development of state of the art blockchain based Internet of Things (IoT) applications (such as Industrial IoT and supply chain), which are usually autonomous and can perform duties as assigned and programmed.
-However, maintaining the appropriateness of data and transactions from these applications is vital because important decisions are being taken on the basis of reported data.
-Contrarily, in case if arises any fault arises or some adversary tries to corrupt the data coming from the application nodes, it is way too important to identify it as an anomaly before it gets recorded on the immutable blockchain network.} \\ In order to overcome this anomaly detection issue, authors in~\cite{contract02} worked over proposing a deterministic smart contract based anomaly detection in blockchain based IoT networks.
-Authors work over development of a collaborative learning approach in which authors used the functionalities of probabilistic dictionary learning to figure out existence of a particular faulty singals anomaly in the blockchain based IoT network.
-To carry out the work, authors first formulated the problem by developing anomaly score on the basis of clients, network participants, and used dataset.
+Researchers are actively working in development of modern blockchain systems, which are paving paths towards development of `Blockchain 3.0’~\cite{contractlayer09}.
+However, this also comes up with affiliated anomalous concerns, such as malicious attacks and faulty signals and transactions.
+In order to overcome this anomaly detection issue, authors in~\cite{contract02} worked over proposing a deterministic smart contract based anomaly detection in blockchain based IoT networks.
+Authors work \final{over the} development of a collaborative learning approach in which authors used the functionalities of probabilistic dictionary learning to figure out the existence of a particular faulty signals anomaly in the blockchain based IoT network.
+To carry out the work, the authors first formulated the problem by developing an anomaly score on the basis of clients, network participants, and used dataset.
 Afterwards, authors developed the algorithm for density estimation in the blockchain network in a collaborative manner, which further led to the development of protocol which is used to update the parameters data.